WebGL 02: "Movement and Color"

 gl.bindVertexArray(null);

 While I was writing this tutorial, I had two bugs around leaking VAO bindings that took me an entire day to debug.
 It happens to everyone!
-WebGL has a lot of global state, and it's extremely easy to mess it up and introduce really difficult-to-debug bugs.
+WebGL has a lot of global state, and it's extremely easy to mess it up.

-In my case, the render loop for the demo at the top of the page was leaking a VAO binding, which was screwed up by the "uniform" demo later overwriting the position attribute to be a triangle for every shape type (all demos on this page share a WebGL context).
+In my case, the render loop for the demo at the top of the page was leaking a VAO binding, which was screwed up by the "uniform" demo later overwriting the position attribute to be a triangle for every shape type (when this tutorial was originally written, all demos shared a single WebGL context).

 The moral of the story: WebGL state is just like any other global state and very error-prone.
 Do what you can as an application developer to limit the scope of global mutations wherever possible, by un-binding buffers, VAOs, programs, etc. that you're no longer using!